The Lord of the Rings (film series): The Two Towers

-Frodo and Sam get lost in hills near Mordor, tracked by Gollum.
-Capturing Gollum, Frodo gets him to guide them.
+Lost in the hills near Mordor, Frodo and Sam confront their stalker Gollum and force him to guide them.

-Aragorn, Legolas, and Gimli enter the kingdom of Rohan.
-The Orcs are killed by Éomer's riders of Rohan; Merry and Pippin escape into Fangorn Forest. Éomer gives Aragorn horses.
-In Fangorn, Aragorn's group meets a resurrected Gandalf.
-Gandalf leads them to Rohan's capital, Edoras; Gandalf frees Théoden from Saruman's control.
-Théoden travels to Helm's Deep to defend against Saruman's army.
+Aragorn, Legolas, and Gimli enter the kingdom of Rohan, where they find that Merry and Pippin escaped into Fangorn Forest during a battle between their captors and the prince Éomer's horsemen.
+In Fangorn, they meet a resurrected Gandalf, who leads them to the capital of Edoras and frees the king, Théoden, from Saruman's magic.

+Under threat by Saruman's army, Théoden leads his people to the fortress of Helm's Deep.
 In Fangorn, Merry and Pippin meet the Ent Treebeard.
-He takes them toward Isengard, where they see how Saruman has destroyed the forest.
-Enraged, the Ents storm Isengard, trapping Saruman in his tower.
+They show him Saruman's destruction of the forest, which convinces the enraged Ents to storm the wizard's base at Isengard and confine him in the tower.

-Aragorn arrives at Helm's Deep.
-They fight off a night attack; at dawn, the Orc army is destroyed by the trees of Fangorn Forest.
+Meanwhile at Helm's Deep, Aragorn's group helps the people of Rohan fight off a night attack.
+At dawn, Gandalf and Éomer arrive with reinforcements and destroy the Orc army, with the aid of the awoken trees of Fangorn Forest.

-Gollum leads Frodo and Sam to the well-defended Black Gate, and recommends another route.
-Frodo and Sam are captured by Faramir's Rangers.
-Frodo helps Faramir catch Gollum.
-Learning of the One Ring, Faramir takes them to Gondor to bring it to his father, Denethor, but lets them go.
-Feeling betrayed, Gollum decides he will reclaim the Ring by leading them to the giant spider Shelob.
+Gollum shows Frodo and Sam the well-defended Black Gate, but recommends another route.
+The trio are captured by Faramir's Rangers.
+Learning of the Ring, Faramir initially plans to take them to Gondor and bring it to his father, Denethor, but instead lets them go.
+Gollum decides to reclaim the Ring by leading Frodo and Sam to the giant spider Shelob so that she will eat them.